Orange-OpenSource/wamp.rt/README.md

-# wamp.rt: A WAMP V2 nodejs router
-##Copyright Orange 2014, All Rights Reserved

-wamp.rt is a WebSocket Application Messaging Protocol [WAMP](http://wamp.ws/) V2 router implementation based on nodejs.
+# FOX.WAMP is a WAMP v2 message router implementation

-The router is compliant with the WAMP V2 [Basic Profile](https://github.com/tavendo/WAMP/blob/master/spec/basic.md).
+The message router is compliant with the [WAMP V2 Basic Profile](http://wamp-proto.org/).

-wamp.rt implements both [Dealer](https://github.com/tavendo/WAMP/blob/master/spec/basic.md#peers-and-roles) and [Broker](https://github.com/tavendo/WAMP/blob/master/spec/basic.md#peers-and-roles) roles.

 ## Build Instructions